First Turkey Mountain Bike Reserve is Rockhampton's home of mountain biking, both recreational and competitive.

 There are no shops on site so you will need to bring whatever supplies you need with you.
 If you want refreshments before or after riding, the nearest shops are on Dean Street about two kilometres from the German Street trail head.

 Camping and vans are not permitted overnight at First Turkey.
 If you are looking for somewhere to stay, Big 4 is located on Yaamba Road.
 Rockhampton Regional Council also provide free overnight campervan parking at the High Street carpark in Kershaw Gardens.
-Both facilities are about five minutes from First Turkey.
+Both facilities are about five minutes away.

 A little history